 What is DNS?

+In short, it’s the system used to point your domain name to a server.
 Domain Name System (DNS) is a database system that translates a domain name into an IP address.
-In the early days of the Internet all websites were accessible by typing in the IP address for that site.
-DNS takes care of translating the domain name into its corresponding IP address so that we don’t have to memorize IP addresses, its cool stuff.
+In the early days of the Internet, all websites were accessible by typing in the IP address for that particular site.
+DNS handles translating a domain name into its corresponding IP; this way, we don’t have to memorize IP addresses.
+It’s some pretty cool stuff!

 Where do I set up my DNS?

-If your site is not working completely at [yourname].wpengine.com first, do not follow the instructions below yet!
-Instead, contact our support team by creating a ticket in your Zendesk account for help troubleshooting.
+If your site is not ready to go Live yet from our servers (remember, you can test your site here before modifying its DNS by using the ‘account_name.wpengine.com’ URL), do not follow the instructions below just yet!
+Instead, contact our support team by creating a ticket or help with troubleshooting.

-If your site is going to be on a subdomain, you should set up a CNAME Record, which points the subdomain to your WP Engine hostname.
-So for example you might point the “shop” or “blog” subdomain back to “account_name.wpengine.com”.
-This method — not using the IP address — is recommended because it allows us to change your IP address without having to coordinate with you to change your DNS.
+If your site is going to be on a subdomain, you should set up a CNAME Record which points the subdomain to your WP Engine hostname.
+So, for example, you might point the “shop” or “blog” subdomain back to “account_name.wpengine.com”.
+This method, rather than using the IP address, is recommended because it allows us to change your IP address without having to coordinate with you to change your DNS.

-Also remember that changes to DNS can take 24 to 72 hours to propagate around the entire Internet.
-This unfortunate state of affairs is due to the DNS system and not anything related to WP Engine.
+REMEMBER: DNS changes can take 24 to 72 hours to propagate around the entire Internet.
+This is due to the DNS system and not anything related to WP Engine.

 Side Note: There is a very rare bug where you may have some email deliverability issues if you point your root domain via a CNAME to your site.
-While we prefer pointing your domain using a CNAME, the resolution is simply to point your domain to an A Record instead.
+While we prefer pointing your domain using a CNAME, the resolution to this issue is simply to point your domain with an A Record instead.